 The preparation of the consolidated financial statements in conformity with GAAP requires the Company to make estimates and judgments that affect the reported amounts of assets and liabilities, revenues and expenses, and related disclosures of contingent assets and liabilities.
 On an ongoing basis, management evaluates its estimates, including those related to revenue recognition and the allowance for doubtful accounts receivable, real estate investments and asset impairment, and derivatives used to hedge interest-rate risks.
 Management's estimates are based on information that is currently available and on various other assumptions management believes to be reasonable under the circumstances.
 Actual results may differ from those estimates and those estimates may be different under varying assumptions or conditions.

-In response to guidance from the Securities and Exchange Commission, the Company has identified the following critical accounting policies, the application of which requires significant judgments and estimates.
+The Company has identified the following critical accounting policies, the application of which requires significant judgments and estimates:

 Revenue Recognition